 Although deeply knurled, the polariser is thin as already mentioned and therefore a bit tricky to turn when on the camera, so my advice would be to adjust it off-camera while on the holder, then fix it to the lens, after adding any NDs.
 Sadly there’s no indicator for polarisation on the ring which, although perhaps a minor oversight, it is easy enough to add a small amount of modelling paint to the ring if you really find the need to.

+Removing the polariser is definitely more fiddly, requiring the pressure on one side of the polarizer to open the holder’s blocks.
+It’s best to do this off-camera and to practice this a few times before using the filter holder in earnest.
 But what of the new locking mechanism?
-Like the original it’s easy to use one-handed when attaching or detaching, and the new locking collar is a vast improvement over the original design.
+Like the original, it’s easy to use one-handed when attaching or detaching, and the new locking collar is a vast improvement over the original design.
 When fully locked the holder can’t be moved at all.
-Lee say older lens rings some rotation may still be possible but not with the latest designs which are made to greater tolerances.
+Lee says older lens rings some rotation may still be possible but not with the latest designs which are made to greater tolerances.

 When partially locked, the idea is that some movement around the ring is possible allowing you to rotate NDGs into position, but it can’t be dislodged from the lens accidentally.

-Due the shape of the blue coloured locking collar, it is easy to keep track of the setting if you regularly set the holder back in the same position.
+Due to the shape of the blue coloured locking collar, it is easy to keep track of the setting if you regularly set the holder back in the same position.

 Unlocked it works in just the same way as the original, which is how I use it.
 I would prefer to lose the holder and filters rather than the lens and camera.
-However if you are hand-holding the camera or it’s fixed to a tripod and you’re moving from one position to the another then I would lock it.
+However, if you are hand-holding the camera or it’s fixed to a tripod and you’re moving from one position to another then I would lock it.

-The Lee 100 filter system is one of the most popular systems available and with it’s modular design and range of quality filters it’s not difficult to understand why.

-Anyway with the new filter holder, the shortcomings of the original holder have all been addressed, including the fitting and removal of the polarizer which was perhaps the most troublesome aspect.
+The Lee 100 filter system is one of the most popular systems available and with its modular design and range of quality filters, it is not difficult to understand why.
+With the new filter holder, the few shortcomings of the original holder have all been addressed, including the fitting and removal of the polariser which was perhaps the most troublesome aspect.

-Lee Filters have since announced a new collapsible hood which is light in weight at 320g according to my contact at Lee Filters, as an adapter to take a second holder to use offset NDGs which makes the new filter holder even more attractive.
+Lee Filters have since announced a new collapsible hood which is light in weight at 320g according to my contact at Lee Filters and an adapter to take a second holder to use offset NDGs (pictured below), which makes the new filter holder even more attractive.
 It’s the benchmark to which all others must be compared.

-Check prices (affiliate links)
+Lee100 Filter Holder – Check prices (affiliate links)